TheGeneralJay/TheGeneralJay/README.md

-<h1>Amanda Gurney | Computer Programming Graduate</h1>
+<h1>Amanda Gurney | Software Developer</h1>
-<h2>She / They | 25 | Canada</h2>
+<h2>25 | Canada</h2>
 Welcome to my GitHub page!
-I am an aspiring software developer with a desire to learn.
-I have recently graduated with a diploma in Computer Programming and Analysis at George Brown College in Toronto.
+I am a software developer with a desire to learn.
+I have recently graduated with an Ontario advanced diploma in Computer Programming and Analysis at George Brown College in Toronto.

 <hr />